BVA1000/BVA1000/README.md

 - 👋🏻 Hi, I’m Ben Von Achen @BVA1000
-- 💻 I’m interested in Full Stack Web Development
+- 💻 I’m interested in becoming a Full Stack Developer
+- 👨🏻‍🎓 I have knowledge in HTML5, CSS3, JavaScript, Angular, & MySQL
-- 📚 I’m currently learning HTML, CSS, & JavaScript
+- 📚 I’m currently learning Full Stack Web Development
+- 🎨 I love being creative and programming helps me in this area
 - 📫 You can reach me on Facebook or by email at bennyvonachen@gmail.com

 <!---